pump-io/pump.io/API.md

 sure that specific addresses are used, you should definitely add them explicitly.

+### Major and minor feeds

+Some activities are more important than others.
+The ActivityPump provides sub-feeds of the outbox and inbox, divided by whether the activity is "major" or "minor".
+Roughly speaking, posting new content is "major", and changes to the social graph or reactions to other content are "minor".

+The feeds are at `/api/user/<nickname>/inbox/major`, `/api/user/<nickname>/inbox/minor`, `/api/user/<nickname>/feed/major`,
+and `/api/user/<nickname>/feed/minor`.

+The major and minor feeds don't respond to POST requests.

+### Direct inbox

+Activities that have a `to` or `bto` property that includes the user's address will be listed in the user's "direct" inbox.
+There are major and minor variations of this inbox, also.

+The feeds are at `/api/user/<nickname>/inbox/direct`, `/api/user/<nickname>/inbox/direct/minor`, and `/api/user/<nickname>/inbox/direct/major`.

 ## Object endpoints

 When objects like a "note" or an "image" are created, they're assigned